tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 I couldn't believe how my luck had changed.
 I flipped through the cash and realized that there was enough to fund my trip for a few extra weeks.
 AND get me a plane ticket back home.
 The jewelry even, seemed sizeable.

-There I was in one of the lowest, darkest moments.
+There I was in one of the lowest, darkest moments of my life.
 And a pot of gold seemingly dropped out of the sky for me.
 Thoughts of finding its real owner never even occurred to me.

 I was quickly pocketing the thing and planning to high tail it out of there when a frail old man approached me from the shadows.
-Now I had learned some of the language before hand, but I couldn't understand what he was saying.
+Now I had learned some of the language beforehand, but I couldn't understand what he was saying.

 He kept smiling though and patting my shoulder, spouting words so quickly that if they weren't already gibberish to me, they would still make no sense in my drunken state.